 After you apply a retention policy to a mailbox, you can either wait for the next scheduled run of the MFA or start it manually so that the new policy is applied immediately.
 When the MFA runs, it performs the following tasks:

 It applies the tags specified in retention policies to the mailboxes covered by these policies and stamps the items in the various folders covered by the policies with the appropriate tag name and expiration date.

 If a policy defines a retention or expiry period for items, it stamps a Messaging Application Programming Interface (MAPI) property (ElcMoveDate) on the items, indicating the date and time from which the retention period will start.
 A future run of the MFA can then use this date and time to calculate when to delete an item or mark it as expired.

-It locates items in folders that are past their expiration date and takes whatever action is defined in the policy (delete, age out, move to another folder).
+It locates items in folders that are past their expiration date and takes whatever action is defined in the policy (delete, move to Archive).